 Religious service attendance is critical only for the Catholics and Jews but not for the Protestants.
-Both in 1964 and in 1968, and both for Catholics and for Jews, and both without and with controls, for each unit of weekly service attendance (equivalent to appearing one week more at religious services per year) there is an increase of approximately 0.02 of a child in the number of children desired.
-Put differently, the difference in fertility desires between a weekly attender of services (provided that person is Catholic or Jewish) and the person who rarely attends religious services is about one child (52 x 0.02 = 1.04).
+Both in 1964 and in 1968, and both for Catholics and for Jews, and both without and with controls, for each unit of service attendance (equivalent to an increment of one appearance at weekly religious services per year), there is an increase of approximately 0.02 child in the number of children desired.
+Put differently, the difference in fertility desires between a weekly attender of services (provided that person is Catholic or Jewish) and the person who rarely attends religious services is about one child $(52 \times 0.02 = 1.04)$ .
 This relationship holds up under controls for sex-role orientation and size of family of orientation.
-The bivariate equations where religiosity is the independent variable make a similar point.
-The Catholic, Jewish and Protestant intercepts are roughly equal (2.9, 2.8, and 2.8 in 1964, respectively) implying that when comparing nonattenders we would predict similar fertility desires among the three religious groups.
-However, while the Jewish and Catholic groups display an increase in family size desires with increasing religiosity, the Protestant slope is essentially "flat."
+The bivariate equations, where religiosity is the independent variable, make a similar point.
+The Catholic, Jewish, and Protestant intercepts are roughly equal (2.9, 2.8, and 2.8 in 1964, respectively) suggesting that when comparing nonattenders, we would predict similar fertility desires among the three religious groups.
+However, whereas the Jewish and Catholic groups display an increase in family size desires with increasing religiosity, the Protestant slope is essentially "flat."